Ryan Holiday: Life Is Too Short to Be a Bootlicker

 They listen to Rush Limbaugh all the time.
 The Rush Limbaugh newsletter came to our house and I would read it.

-I thought it was fascinating.
-And I thought he was smart.
+I thought it was fascinating and I thought he was smart.

 And then I remember like Al Franken or something came out with that book where it's like Rush Limbaugh is a big fat idiot.
 And I saw that in the store and I was like, hey, can I get this?

 And my dad was like, go for it.
-It was the first time
+It was the first time where I was like, oh.

-where I was like, oh, this guy isn't the smartest person in the world.
+This guy isn't the smartest person in the world.
 And actually, he's like, other people think he's a moron.

 Like it totally, you have to deliberately and consistently be popping that information bubble or that bubble of certainty, or you can end up in a pretty dark place pretty quickly.

-There's that meme going around last year about like, guys, it's like, when was the last time you thought about the Roman or girls would ask their boyfriends like, when was the last time you thought about the Roman Empire?
+There's that meme going around last year about like, guys, it's like, when was the last time you thought about the Roman Empire?

-I can't remember the last time of the Toga Party in college.
+You know, and the women and the gays were all like, never.
+I can't remember the last time of the toga party in college.

 There's something about the Roman Empire that straight men are into.
-Straight men were

 even more for Trump this past time than previously, including kind of some non-political types.
-So I think that like that does overlap with your world a bit, right?
+Yeah.

-Like somebody who's not a partisan political person, who's a relative, you know, middle-aged to young guy that's like interested in
+Like somebody who's like not a partisan political person, who's a relative, you know, middle-aged to young guy that's like interested in

 reading about Marcus Aurelius.
 Those people were moving to Trump.

 what they could do to reach that audience better, like what they're screwing up, what might be a smart strategy?
 Look, they could try, right?
-Like I think they seeded the space.
+Like, I think they seeded the space.

-Like guys like history, they like World War II.
+Like, guys like history, they like World War II.
 They like the Roman Empire.

 They like sports.
 They like comedy.

-These are things that regular human beings like.
+These are things that.

 most of the people you know probably have.
 And if you don't know anyone that has, and you think only those people are morons, you're falling prey to that.

-What's that thing about like, do you know anyone that owns a truck?
-If your world doesn't include people that are into self-help and into history and into comedy and sports, like you're living in an.
+If your world doesn't include people that are into self-help and into history and into comedy and sports, like you're living in an in the most abnormal world that there is.

-There aren't enough interesting people talk like the people are like, where's the Joe Rogan of the left?
+Like the people are like, where's the Joe Rogan of the left?
 How about just talking about the stories that regular Americans are interested in?

 Like Bill O'Reilly pulled a genius move by rewriting all these famous history things as like books you buy at the airport.